wiaio/slate/source/index.html.md

 createdAt | Timestamp | Timestamp of the when the customer was created. updatedAt | Timestamp | Timestamp of the when the customer was updated.

+Customer Ids are required in the examples so “<b>cus_hZM9bkpW5OrWs3JW</b>” will serve as an example customer Id throughout the code examples provided.

 ## Create a customer

 > Example Request